These Are The Victims Of The Pittsburgh Synagogue Shooting

 Melvin Wax, 88, of Squirrel Hill, City of Pittsburgh.
 Cardiff also knew Wax, and recalled that he routinely attended services; his devoted attendance “was as important to him as breakfast to most people.”

 Irving Younger, 69, of Mt.
 Washington, City of Pittsburgh.
-His neighbor, Jonathan Voye told the Post-Gazette, “He was a really nice guy...I'm scared for my kids' future.
-How can you have that much hate for your fellow neighbor?”
+His neighbour, Jonathan Voye told the Post-Gazette, “He was a really nice guy...I'm scared for my kids' future.
+How can you have that much hate for your fellow neighbour?”

 Advertisement